| |

 Morning: Mount Royal Lookout

-Start your day with a walk or hike to Mount Royal for sweeping city views.
-Capture panoramic shots and enjoy a quiet moment before the city fully wakes.
+Start your day with a hike to the Mount Royal Lookout.
+Capture panoramic shots before the city fully wakes.
+The interplay of light over the St. Lawrence River provides a visual anchor for your entire stay.

 Afternoon: Museum & Gallery Hopping